 There are always chances to meet lots of characters during the party.

 You probably won’t be able to meet all the characters in 1 evening, so you’ll definitely want to prioritize who you’ll meet by what is most important for you.

 - ¹ in holiday attire

 - ² available to meet outside of the party

-- ³ exclusive characters, character combos, or character outfits that are very popular, plan to line up before the party or for shortest lines after the party starts go during the fireworks and parades or in the final hour.
+- ³ exclusive characters, character combos, or character outfits that are very popular, plan to line up before the party or for shortest lines after the party starts, go during the fireworks and parades or in the final hour.

 - ⁴ at a dance party (doesn’t sign autographs)

-- Moana³ - at the Enchanted Tiki Room
+- Stitch³ – inside the Enchanted Tiki Room (new for 2023)

 - Captain Jack Sparrow² – at the stage outside of Pirates of the Caribbean (you can meet during the day)

-- Peter Pan¹ – roaming throughout Adventureland
+- Peter Pan¹ – roaming around Adventureland (returning for 2023)

 - Snow White and her prince³ – along the New Fantasyland wall near the Pinocchio Village Haus restrooms